xavierespinos/ifile/README.md

 ## Future improvements:

-1. Also add offline mode for the documents list (asme as for the notifications)
+1. Also add offline mode for the documents list (same as for the notifications)
 2. Improve the testing part.
 Snapshot tests could be added.
 Also E2E tests.
 3. With time i would have also deployed the app, maybe just to Firebase App distribution
 4. The styling could also be improved.
 With a proper design system from a designer would improve a lot
+5. Add icon, splash screen etc...
+I didn't add it because of time and also wouldn't add
+6. As i didn't have a figma file (or similar), the design is not pixel perfect.
+Also i have used different icons, colors etc...
+7.